ibm-messaging/mq-dev-patterns/README.md

 }
 ```

+### Z/Xplore
+If you are running these samples on Z/Xplore then you can use the
+`env-zbindings.json` file.
+Simply rename the `env-zbindings.json` to
+`env.json`

 You can use the `env.json` file to 'switch on' or 'switch off' parts of the code.

 ## Endpoints Array